acerock/CppToCSharpTools/readme.md

 ## C++ header files (.h)
 A C++ header file can hold one or more type definitions like structs, classes, defines, etc.
-For a class it defines the public, protected, or private access specifiers and the default values of the parameters and these are important to bring to the C# code.
+For a class it holds the public, protected, or private access specifiers and the default values of the parameters and these are important to bring to the C# code.
 If a method is defined without access specifier it is considered private.

 #### Sample class definition in header file with member access specifiers
 From the header file we the most important information to bring to the C# sceleton is the member access specifiers and the defaulting of the parameters.